 How to start the NetLogon service?

 To start the NetLogon service, use Start run services. msc.
-And then, choose the Services Desktop app.
+Then, choose the Services Desktop app.
 Click Netlogon, and then click Automatic in the Startup type box.

 When does NetLogon start operating in the background?